Investing assets entrusted by the government, Bank of Korea and public funds in the global financial market

 Traditional investments, which include equities, fixed income and asset allocation, comprise 84.4% of KIC’s total portfolio, playing a central role in our pursuit of investment targets.

-KIC pursues excess returns through public equity investments worldwide.
-We identify listed companies that are undervalued relative to their long-term intrinsic value.
-Our goal is to achieve consistent and sustainable excess returns in accordance with investment guidelines.
+KIC invests in publicly listed companies globally that are undervalued relative to their long-term intrinsic value.
+Our goal is to consistently achieve excess returns in accordance with investment guidelines.

 We started managing our equity portfolio internally in 2008 with a passive investment strategy.
 We now use two investment strategies – fundamental and quantitative.

-On the quantitative side, our Quant Team has built a global portfolio management and trading system through benchmarking advanced systems overseas.
-The long-term goal is to develop KIC’s direct investment capabilities.
-We began applying a passive strategy in 2008 and later adopted a quantitative alpha (excess return) model through which investment decisions are made via algorithms based on mathematical and statistical models.
-We strive to implement an enhanced strategy that maximizes cost efficiency and improves riskadjusted returns.
+For quantitative investments, the Quant Equity Investment Group works to develop KIC’s direct investment capabilities long-term.
+It has built a global portfolio management and trading system through benchmarking advanced systems overseas.
+After starting with a passive strategy in 2008, the group adopted a quantitative alpha (excess return) model through which investment decisions are made using algorithms based on mathematical and statistical models.
+It uses an enhanced strategy to improve cost efficiency and returns.

-In 2019, KIC made strides toward more stable portfolio management.
-We developed quantitative indicators based on macroeconomic and financial market data.
-We strengthened an internal system for portfolio management and risk analysis.
-And we introduced a new strategy to reduce portfolio volatility.
+In 2021, KIC developed quantitative indicators based on both scenario analyses following financial market changes and economic and market data.
+We also strengthened our internal system for portfolio management and risk analysis.